myl7/mylmoe/content/posts/2020-10-02-yaml-beautifulsoup-recusive-error.md

 RecursionError: maximum recursion depth exceeded in __instancecheck__
 ```

-But the dumped Python dict is just simple, and you can easily copy it and dump it in a Python shell.
+But the dumped Python dict is so simple (by `print`ing it out), and you can easily copy and dump it in a Python shell.

 After a long time of web searching, I finally realize what I have done.